mui/toolpad/docs/data/toolpad/studio/reference/api/create-data-provider.md

 ## Returns

-An object that is recognized by Toolpad as a data provider and which is made available to the front-end.
+An object that is recognized by Toolpad Studio as a data provider and which is made available to the front-end.

 ## Types